-Bed bug exterminators are often called in as a last resort, when the infestation has grown out of control, and the home owner is beginning to panic, and most vulnerable.
-At this point, most people don’t ask the hard questions or bother reading the contract and just figure hiring a professional will solve the problem – NOT so fast!
+Bed bug exterminators are often called when the infestation has grown out of control, and the homeowner is beginning to panic and the most vulnerable.
+Unfortunately, at this point, most people don’t bother reading the contract and just figure hiring a professional will solve the problem – NOT so fast!

-Professional pest control is not cheap and it’s assumed the result is guaranteed, but the truth is you would be hard pressed to find any company that guarantees successful elimination of bed bugs.
+Professional pest control is not cheap, and you’ll be hard pressed to find any company that guarantees the successful elimination of bed bugs.

-In fact, you’ll likely find yourself signing a contract guaranteeing that nothing is guaranteed, even your health!
-So I’ve listed the 5 things your bed bug exterminator won’t tell you and would rather you not ask.
+You’ll likely find yourself signing a contract guaranteeing that nothing is guaranteed, even your health!
+So I’ve listed the five things your bed bug exterminator may not tell you that you should know.

 Did you think that hiring a pest control company would make this easy on you?
 Think again!
-You are expected to do all the prep-work before the exterminator gets there, and every follow-up treatment, and you’ll sign an agreement that you did everything on this pre-treatment list (it’s not small!).
-If the bed bugs come back after all the treatments, the company usually points to you missing a step.
+You are expected to do all the prep work before the exterminator gets there and before every follow-up treatment.
+Then, you’ll be asked to sign an agreement stating that you did everything on this pre-treatment list (it’s not small!).
+Then, if the bed bugs come back after all the treatments, the company can point to you missing a step.

 The exterminator treating your home may not be a qualified professional, and they are not easy to find.
-Some technicians may not have the required training to recognize infestations.
-Always make sure you check the technician’s qualifications.
+In addition, some technicians may not have the required training to recognize infestations.
+Therefore, always make sure you check the technician’s qualifications.

 3. No Guarantee

-Sign that contract and you’re likely agreeing to not hold the pest control company responsible for injury, disease, or illness caused, or allegedly caused, by treatment.
-Ask the company you hire for a Material Safety Data Sheet so you know what is at risk but don’t be surprised if they don’t show after you make that request :)
+Sign that contract, and you likely agree not to hold the pest control company responsible for injury, disease, or illness caused, or allegedly caused, by treatment.
+Ask the company you hire for a Material Safety Data Sheet, so you know what is at risk but don’t be surprised if they don’t show after you make that request :)

 4. Even the Pros Miss Infestations